 Recommended - Understanding the Central Bank of Nigeria’s (CBN) 3-Tiered Know-Your-Client KYC Process

-What Documents are Required to open a Bank Account in Nigeria?
+What are the Requirements to open a Bank Account in Nigeria?

 You need to provide these documents along with your personal information like full name, address, and contact (email & mobile phone).
 Also, note that some banks require an initial deposit during application.